In this section, you will learn how to log in and set up a system user in Zabbix.

 The IP address of a failed login attempt will be displayed after a successful login.

-To view information about users, go to Administration → Users.
+To view information about users, go to Users → Users.

 To add a new user, click on Create user.

 In the new user form, make sure to add your user to one of the existing user groups, for example 'Zabbix administrators'.

 All mandatory input fields are marked with a red asterisk.